 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Genital herpes and genital pimples have similar characteristics, often appearing as small, pus-filled bumps on the skin.
-There are differences between genital herpes and pimples on the genitals, however, which can help a person identify each condition.
+However, there are differences between genital herpes and pimples on the genitals, which can help a person identify each condition.

-The appearance of small pus-filled bumps on the genitals can cause worry.
-Although not all bumps are cause for concern, anyone who is in any doubt should consult their doctor.
+The appearance of small pus-filled bumps on the genitals may initially cause concern, but not all bumps require medical treatment.

 According to the